particledatagroup/api/docs/source/status.md

 * [REST API](restapi.md) with pdgLive JSON download links
 * [Python API](pythonapi.md) API package [pdg](https://pypi.org/project/pdg/)
 * [PDG database files](schema.md) - see [API page on the PDG website](https://pdg.lbl.gov/api) for available files
-* All the above tools support access to the data published in the Summary Tables (excluding footnotes), with access both via individual PDG Identifiers and navigation via particles to particle properties, **branching fractions**, and the corresponding Summary Table values.
+* All the above tools support access to the data published in both Summary Tables and Particle Listings with access both via individual PDG Identifiers and navigation via particles to particle properties, **branching fractions**, and the corresponding Summary Table values and associated measurements in the Listings.
-* Starting with the 2025 update of the _Review of Particle Physics_, **experimental access to the data from the Particle Listings** is available.

 ## Limitations and known bugs of the current API version
 - Fit information and correlation matrices are not yet accessible